 DIY Bathtub Scrub

 - Mix baking soda, washing soda, and salt in a small bowl.
 Slowly add the liquid soap and stir until it turns into a fine paste.
 Add essential oils and mix thoroughly.
-If you choose to add the vinegar, be aware that the soda will make it fizz at first.
-Just pour it in slowly and you should be fine.
+Add the hydrogen peroxide if desired.

 - When you’re ready to tackle the tub, just scoop a little out with your sponge and scrub away.